Density Matrix-based Dynamics for Quantum Robotic Swarms: Examples

 For the swarm we compute the overall energy $E$ as $E=\Sigma_{i=1}^NE_i$, with $N=2$ in our example, and $E_i$ the energy of each single robot.
 Then, we compute $\Delta E= E(t)-E(t')$, where the time dependence is related with the instantaneous peak position, and we can finally choose the Hamiltonian as

-To reduce the dimensions of the problem, we can perform the partial trace operation on $\rho_{swarm}$ with respect to the \textit{success} information.
+To reduce the dimensions of the problem, we can perform the partial trace operation on $\rho_{swarm}$ with respect to the \textit{success} information, that we can denote with $s$ as in the previous section.
 We also perform this operation beforehand on the density matrices of single robots, as showed in Eq. (\ref{reduced1}, \ref{reduced2}).
-The reduced density matrix of the swarm as a mixed state is thus
+The reduced density matrix of the swarm as a mixed state is obtained by tracing on the success $s$

 If we consider the ideal situation where the interaction of the swarm with the environment is absent or negligible, the $L$ operators of the master equation in Lindblad form are negligible as well, and the master equation is reduced to